Climdyn/qgs/documentation/source/files/technical_description.rst

 Computational flow
 ------------------

-The computational flow is as follow:
+The computational flow is as follows:

 1. The parameters are specified by instantiating a :class:`~params.params.QgParams` .
 2. The inner products are computed and stored in :class:`~inner_products.analytic.AtmosphericInnerProducts` and :class:`~inner_products.analytic.OceanicInnerProducts` objects.
 3. The tensor of the tendencies terms are computed in a :class:`~tensors.qgtensor.QgsTensor` object.
 4. The functions :obj:`~functions.tendencies.create_tendencies` create Numba optimized functions that return the tendencies and the Jacobian matrix.
-5. These functions are passed to integrator in the module :mod:`~integrators.integrator` .
+5. These functions are passed to the numerical integrator in the module :mod:`~integrators.integrator` .

 .. figure:: figures/compuflow.png
     :scale: 70%